Decomposition of State Spaces into Subobjects in Quantum Field Theory: Introduction

-This work is organized into three parts.
+This work is organized into four parts.
 The first part presents the formalism for the particular case of a state space defined by functionals of one field.
 Section 2 presents the initial field theory, the full space of states, and some notations.
 The states are functionals of a field defined on some parameter spaces, including some constraints on these parameters.
 We consider independently the tensor products of the field arising in the states.
 The states are thus functional of the field tensor power with some constraints on the parameters.

 In section 3, the state space is decomposed into two particular subobjects, i.e., entangled fields together with their state spaces.
 We present the resulting decomposition of the initial field theory.
 Section 4 derives the projection on the background of one of the subobjects.
-It results in an effective field theory for the non projected subobject.
+It results in an effective field theory for the NPS.
 The degeneracy of the background translates into an effective field depending on parameters describing the symmetries of the background.
 We describe the effective projected field theory.
-The remaining subobject absorbs these parameters and becomes a field theory defined on this parameter space.
+The NPS absorbs these parameters and becomes a field theory defined on this parameter space.
 However, due to the constraints between initial subobjects, these parameters are not globally independent from the field.

 Then, section 5 studies the consequences of this decomposition.
 Dependency of parameters in the field translates into joint variations of these two variables.
 We show that these variables can be considered as independent if the field satisfies some first-order equations.
 These equations involve the field over the entire parameter space.
 Averaging over this space yields equations for one value of the parameters, similar to some local equations.